Fast randomized algorithms for computing the generalized tensor SVD based on the tubal product: Generalized singular value decomposition (GSVD) and its extension to tensors based on the T-product (GTSVD)

 The computation of the GSVD or the GTSVD for large-scale matrices/tensors involves the computation of the SVD of some large matrices.
 So, it is computationally demanding and requires huge memory and resources.
 In recent years, the idea of randomization has been utilized to accelerate the computation of the GSVD.
-In \cite{wei2021randomized}, a randomized algorithm is proposed for the GSVD of the form \eqref{Def_1} while \cite{saibaba2021randomized} proposes a randomized algorithm for the GSVD of form \ref{Def_2}.
-The key idea is to employ the random projection method for fast computation of the SVD, which is required in the process of computing the GSVD.
+Motivated by these progresses, we develop fast randomized algorithms for the computation of the GTSVD in the next section.

 \RestyleAlgo{ruled} \LinesNumbered